Bigger Notepads, Pistachios and Hairy Soup – My First Week as an Intern

 on behalf of Gilson Gray

-Written by Michael Lawrence
+By Michael Lawrence

 I arrived ridiculously early on my first day thanks to a welcomed diversion on the bus route thinking what have I gotten myself in to.
 During the summer I lived and breathed PR with long hours and no time off.
 Why was I doing this again?